 Dystonia may improve with simple "sensory tricks" such as lightly touching the affected body part (geste antagoniste).

-Can be generalized or focal, primary (with no other neurologic abnormalities), or secondary to a structural lesion.
+Can be generalized or focal, idiopathic (with no other neurologic abnormalities), inherited, or acquired.

-Dopa-responsive dystonias, although rare, should always be considered if generalized, as levodopa is dramatically effective in these situations.
+Dopa-responsive dystonias, although rare, should always be considered if the dystonia is generalized, as levodopa is dramatically effective in these situations.

 Treatment is symptomatic.
 Agents include anticholinergics, antispasmodics, and botulinum toxin.
 Deep brain stimulation may be used in severe, refractory cases.
 Physical therapy is recommended.